giribabugb/ansible/README.md

 # ansible
-Ansible playbook forinstalling prometheus, node-exporter and grfana
+Ansible playbook for installing prometheus, node-exporter and grfana